ysaliens/ssfi/README.md

 The tests cover the worker code - namely counting words in a single file.

 A full test can be done by running the ssfi executable with `./ssfi -p files`.
-If files directory has not been altered, the output will be:
+If files directory has not been altered and the code works, the words will match the frequency:
 ![Test](/files/test.png)

 ## Future Work and improvements